 A favorite destination on Vancouver Island is the Little Qualicum Falls Provincial Park, which straddles the Little Qualicum River and incorporates the entire southern shore of Cameron lake.
-There are plenty of trails, picnic areas and 93 maintained campsites.
+There are plenty of trails, picnic areas, and 93 maintained campsites.

 Waterfalls tumble down rocky canyons in a rain forest setting framed by giant first growth trees at this park, one of the prettiest parks on Vancouver Island.
-This river with its various parks, canyons and waterfalls is one of the nicest hiking areas on the central island, i never miss a chance to take a walk here.
+This river with its various parks, canyons, and waterfalls is one of the nicest hiking areas on the central island, I never miss a chance to take a walk here.

 The falls, beautiful canyon side trails and picnic areas make Little Qualicum Falls a very popular family recreation destination.
-A series hiking trails run through the park, giving incredible views of the falls and river plus providing access to the upper and lower falls.
+A series of hiking trails run through the park, giving incredible views of the falls and river plus providing access to the upper and lower falls.

 Cameron lake is one of those great lakes that are good for camping, swimming and fishing as well as sailboarding, across the lake from the highway you can see the Cameron Lake Trestle, plus incredible views.
 Continue on past the other end of the lake and you are at Cathedral park, where you can see giant Island trees from a series of trails.